 Nordstrom: Special Sales Events and In-Store Pop-Ups

 This high-end department store is able to compete with Amazon because it offers a different type of product line.
 In the second quarter of 2018, Nordstrom had its biggest day yet for online sales during the store’s Anniversary event, exceeding its previous record by 80 percent, at 10 times the company’s average daily demand, the company revealed during an earnings call with investors.
+Nordstrom continues to innovate by throwing major shade at the competition — accepting returns from Macy’s and Kohls.

 Frequent in-store pop-ups make it enticing to shop Nordstrom because the pop-up provides a unique experience.
 Pop-In@Nordstrom takes on a different theme or designer each month, giving customers a reason to make frequent visits.